Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Endoscopy is not mandatory in patients who are already on nonselective beta-blockers

-Propranolol and nadolol are most commonly used drugs
+Propranolol and nadolol are the most commonly used drugs

-These nonselective beta-blockers reduce portal and collateral blood flow.
-They also increase the increase in portal resistance and decrease on portal pressure.
+These nonselective beta-blockers reduce portal and collateral blood flow and decrease portal pressure.

-Nonselective beta-blockers have been shown to prevent decrease the risk of bleeding by 50%.
+Nonselective beta-blockers have been shown to prevent or decrease the risk of bleeding by 50%.
 The risk of bleeding returns on withdrawl of drugs.
-SO the drug needs to be given lifetime
+So the drug needs to be given lifetime

 The vasodilator isosorbide mononitrate may be considered as a second-line agent for secondary prophylaxis for variceal bleeding.

-It is not effective alone and should be considered when single drug fails.
+It is not effective alone and should be considered when a single drug fails.